jsonmaur/sass-system/README.md

 ## Why?

 ssbuild was inspired by similar utility-first CSS frameworks such as TailwindCSS and Tachyons, but it comes with the power of a CSS preprocessor and zero dependencies other than [dart-sass](https://sass-lang.com/dart-sass) (which is fast and self-contained).
-As opposed to dealing with a Node build system and PostCSS with its plethora of plugins.
+As opposed to dealing with a Node build system, an "Electron for CLI's" binary, or PostCSS with its plethora of plugins.

 ## Installation